Indonesia is open to international tourism

 .

 - Planning to explore the region?
-Popular destinations near Indonesia can be easily reached with low-cost regional airlines (LCCs) by the likes of AirAsia, Bangkok Airways, Batik Air, Cebu Pacific, Flynas, Jetstar, Lion Air, Oman Air, Saudia, Scoot, and VietJet Air.
+Popular destinations near Indonesia can be easily reached with regional low-cost carriers (LCCs) by the likes of AirAsia, Bangkok Airways, Batik Air, Cebu Pacific, Flynas, Jetstar, Lion Air, Oman Air, Saudia, Scoot, and VietJet Air.
+If you have a layover in Indonesia and plan to fly only a short distance to one of its neighboring countries, these budget airlines are an excellent way to save money.
+However, the “no-frills” carrier may not provide free checked baggage allowance, complimentary food, in-flight entertainment systems, and fast customer support.
+You may not even get to choose your seats, unless you pay extra.

 CGK